-Here’s what users say about Integrate.io’s price:
+Here’s what users are saying about Integrate.io’s price:

 “The cost of their service is well worth the accuracy, consistency, and time savings it provides.
 I would recommend them to anyone looking to connect data in CRM systems like Salesforce to SQL databases, and anything in between.”